UBC-Thunderbots/Software/docs/tactic-and-play-structure.md

 # Overview:
 The structure of our tactics and plays has undergone a significant change.
 The new system presents common features of each Play/Tactic/FSM in template classes which are then passed arguments and extended.
 Fundamental behaviour has not changed.

-This documentation is written to accompany PR #3480
+This documentation is written to accompany PR #3480.
+Some of it is basically my ramblings from when I was trying to get everything to compile.
+It's documented here for future me and current you.
 # Diagrams:
 I discuss tactics in the following section, but this applies to all plays that have been converted to FSMs.